Toulo de Graffenried: Career

 Following his retirement from racing, de Graffenried managed his car dealership in Lausanne, featuring Alfa Romeo, Rolls-Royce and Ferrari automobiles.
 He also acted as stunt double for Kirk Douglas during the filming of The Racers.
 Later, he became a common figure at Formula One events during the 1970s and 1980s, as the corporate ambassador for Phillip Morris' Marlboro cigarette brand.

 In recognition of his win at the first British Grand Prix, de Graffenried made his last appearance at the wheel of a racing car during the 1998 celebrations of Silverstone's 50th anniversary at age 84.

-He was the last surviving driver to have competed in the first World Championship Formula One Grand Prix.
+De Graffenried was the last surviving driver to have competed in the first World Championship Formula One Grand Prix.